 The 155 has a thread pull-out to help you with organizing all your beautiful thread collections.
 There are 5 rows of shelves to keep the threads within easy reach.

-The sewing cabinet sits on casters making it easy to move it around in your room.
+The sewing cabinet sits on soft-tread casters making it easy to move it around in your room.
+Locking casters are not necessary with such a solidly built cabinet - the weight keeps your cabinet in place unless you push it.

 A wooden insert comes with this cabinet so that you can have a flat surface on top of the cabinet when your sewing machine is stored away.